AchiengJoy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File 9-John_Doe sets the mode of the file hello to "-rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello" File 10-mirror_permissions sets the mode of the file hello the same as olleh File 11-directories_permissions adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files are not changed
+File 12-directory_permissions creates a directory called my_dir with permissions 751 in the working directory